The traditional ghee of life

 Apart from nourishing the eyes, hair and skin, the traditional ghee lubricates and cleanses the insides, including the intestines, tissues, joints and arteries.
 "This is because it doesn't allow anything it comes in contact with to 'stick', thereby helping the organs in functioning smoothly," explains Dr Zope.
 Ghee also helps regulate digestion and promotes optimum metabolism.
 "In cases of blocked arteries, it helps remove the plaque deposited in arteries and facilitates its dissolution.
 It improves the ratio of HDL (good cholesterol) to LDL (bad cholesterol) and helps control triglycerides," says Dr Zope.

-ghee, which is a more suitable cooking medium compared to oil due to the fact that ghee does not burn (smoke) easily, even helps reduce obesity.
+The traditional ghee, which is a more suitable cooking medium compared to oil due to the fact that ghee does not burn (smoke) easily, even helps reduce obesity.
 "If you take a tablespoon of ghee every night, followed by a few sips of hot water, it helps regulate bowel movements and improves digestion.
 Over time, this helps cut down body fat," she recommends.

 That apart, Dr Zope advises her patients to take a minimum of four to five teaspoons of ghee a day.
 "In fact, heart patients should have about eight to 10 teaspoons of ghee every day if they want to increase their HDL and to bring down the LDL and triglycerides," she says.